qihongl/mathCognition_RAM/README.md

-# mathCognition_RAM
+# mathCognition_RAM (under construction...)

-Usage for the trainingImageGenerator:

-In matlab, type "outputImgs_1obj()", after setting all the parameters appropriately...
+For the documentation, please refer to the wiki page.